sailfish-team/sailfish/doc/index.rst

 .. module:: sailfish

-Sailfish is a free computational fluid dynamics solver employing the Lattice Boltzmann method and optimized for modern multi-core systems, especially GPUs (Graphics Processing Units).
+Sailfish is a free computational fluid dynamics solver based on the Lattice Boltzmann method and optimized for modern multi-core systems, especially GPUs (Graphics Processing Units).

 To illustrate how easy it is to create simulations using the Sailfish package,